 Furthermore, counties would like to note that receiving ballots postmarked by election day and received up to three days after the election, instead of moving back the deadline, will likely contribute to ongoing delays in results and disruption at the polls.
-This "solution" does nothing to discourage voters from waiting until the last minute to return ballots, requires additional clarity on what constitutes a postmark as voters seek other delivery methods, and will lead to more provisional voting at the polls.
+Attempting to address the timing challenge in this way does nothing to discourage voters from waiting until the last minute to return ballots, requires additional clarity on what constitutes a postmark as voters seek other delivery methods, and will lead to more provisional voting at the polls.
+We believe this will result in more uncertainty, rather than achieving the goal of improving confidence in the system from the electorate.
 As such, we assert that moving the application deadline back is the best opportunity to enfranchise voters and assure the mail-in ballot process works smoothly for them as it was intended to do.